Ralim/IronOS/Documentation/Settings.md

 ### Setting: Reverse + - keys

-Swaps which button increments and decrements the temperature on temperature change screens.
+Swaps which button increments and decrements on temperature change screens.

 On device help text: